Sergey Prokopyev (cosmonaut): Expedition 67/68/69

 Prokopyev launched for his second journey to space on 21 September 2022 aboard Soyuz MS-22 to the International Space Station.
 He was the ISS commander with Russian cosmonaut Dmitry Petelin and NASA astronaut Francisco Rubio.
 Prokopyev was part of Expedition 67/68/69.
 His second mission was planned to last around 6 months with a return to Earth in early 2023.
-However, damage to the spacecraft extended the mission, and Prokopyev returned to Earth on 27 September 2023 with Soyuz MS-23 after spending a year in space.
+However, damage to the Soyuz MS-22 spacecraft extended the mission, and Prokopyev returned to Earth on 27 September 2023 with Soyuz MS-23 after spending a year in space.

 Personal life

 Prokopyev is married to Ekaterina Prokopyeva (née Negreyeva), who gave birth to their daughter, Anna, on 27 August 1997 and son, Timofei, on 23 February 2010.